springernature/frontend-playbook/technologies/javascript.md

 /* global adsProvider */
 ```

-Q: The [default set of rules](https://github.com/sindresorhus/eslint-config-xo/blob/7511eed20ff7e21b9e32b5d240f3bcaca09c0f70/index.js#L16) `xo` is using is too strict.
+Q: The [default set of rules](https://github.com/sindresorhus/eslint-config-xo/blob/7511eed20ff7e21b9e32b5d240f3bcaca09c0f70/index.js#L16) XO is using is too strict, how should I handle this?

-A: Configure rules according to your use case, however be wary of turning rules off.
+A: [Configure rules](https://github.com/sindresorhus/xo#rules) according to your use case, however, be wary of turning rules off.
 Strive for consistency.

-Q: I just added `xo` into the build, but everything is failing the linting process.
+Q: I just added XO into the build, now everything is failing the linting process.

 A: If your codebase has never been linted before, you might find rules being broken in each file.
 Fixing large amounts of code to pass linting may not be possible to do in one go.
 As a team, consider adopting an approach to successfully lint each file you touch as part of regular feature development.
 During this period, alter your build task accordingly to only lint files which you know you have linted.
 E.g.